 - Lecturer in Law

-Gabor Rona previously served as the international legal director of Human Rights First, where he advised Human Rights First's programs on questions of international law and coordinated international human rights litigation.
-He also represented Human Rights First with governments, intergovernmental and nongovernmental organizations, the media, and the public on matters of international human rights and international humanitarian law.
+Gabor Rona is Professor of Practice at Cardozo Law School, where he teaches international human rights law, international humanitarian law, and international criminal law.
+He previously served as the International Legal Director of Human Rights First, where he advised Human Rights First's programs on questions of international law, coordinated international human rights litigation, and represented Human Rights First with governments, intergovernmental and non-governmental organizations, the media, and the public on matters of international human rights and international humanitarian law.

 Rona received his J.D. from Vermont Law School, his LL.M. from Columbia Law School, and his B.A. from Brandeis University.